In this post, we will explore practical ways to cultivate a learning lifestyle and kick the boredom of “school” to the curb for good!

 Often, parents get uptight about marking off attendance or hourly requirements for state regulations.
 To be honest, if I added up all the hours we learn things, we’d have enough for double what is “required” and then some.
 Stop boxing yourself in and let your child enjoy a lifestyle of learning.

 We have school every day because we love it.
 Sometimes we get out workbooks.
 Sometimes we catch crayfish in the creek and diagram them because we want to.
 Some days we tour a historic city.
 And still other days we read a billboard and talk about how to view it in light of our worldview.
 All of these things are equally valuable and impactful.

 If we want to be intentional about a learning lifestyle, we need to take as much out of the schedule as possible.
 Don’t overcrowd your moments with things that don’t fit your vision.
 Don’t try to keep up with all the activities your friends do or the things offered to you.
 Be selective and go only for what is BEST for everyone in your family.
 And if you’re needing some inspiration, this simple homeschool schedule is my go-to!

-Usually the sore spot for people is sports.
+Usually, the sore spot for people is sports.
 Just remember, Michael Jordan didn’t play organized basketball until he was in middle school.
 Trust me, your four-year-old won’t be forever doomed if he isn’t on a team.
-But I can promise you learning is deeply hindered by the overcrowding of stuff in our schedules, so be very careful to build in downtime and family time as your priority.
+But I can promise you that learning is deeply hindered by the overcrowding of stuff in our schedules, so be very careful to build in downtime and family time as your priority.

 Focus on the basics